 ComScore

-11 Shows and Movies to Watch This Weekend
+11 Shows and Movies to Watch This Weekend, Recommended by Our Editors

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-With so many streaming services, blockbuster movie releases and new shows that we’re told we must watch, it can feel overwhelming trying to keep up.
-Sure, we keep our eyes on lists like Netflix’s most-viewed titles, but the big hits aren’t necessarily always worth watching.
-So, how do you parse through it all?
-Well, we’ve made your job a little easier by finding all the shows and movies that are worth your time each week.
-Say goodbye to the scroll fatigue of the past with these selections on Max (Quiet on Set: The Dark Side of Kids TV), Hulu (Freaknik: The Wildest Party Never Told) and more.
+With so many streaming services, blockbuster movie releases and new shows that I've been told I must watch, it’s often overwhelming trying to keep up.
+Sure, I keep my eye on lists like Netflix’s most-viewed titles, but the big hits aren’t necessarily always worth watching.
+So, how does one parse through it all?
+Well, I've hopefully made your job a little easier by finding all the shows and movies that are worth your time this week.
+Say goodbye to the scroll fatigue of the past with these selections on Netflix (Anyone But You), Disney+ (Tiger) and more.

-From Road House to Palm Royale, here’s what to watch this weekend.
+From Baby Reindeer to Under the Bridge, here’s what to watch this weekend.

 • Rating: TV-MA